 I offer face to face psychotherapy and counselling to adult individuals.
-My extensive training as a psychotherapist and counsellor drew on different approaches to therapy, enabling me to work in an integrative way.
+My training as a psychotherapist and counsellor includes different approaches to therapy, enabling me to work in an integrative way.
 This allows me to recognise that individuals are all unique in their being and, as such, require different responses to their difficulties.
 For this reason I utilise the most valuable and relevant aspects of each theory, rather than adopting a ‘one size fits all’ approach.
+This is helpful in providing clarity about a wide range of issues and experiences.
 In the main I draw upon Person-Centred, Existential and Psychoanalytic schools of thought, with a particular interest in psychoanalytic/psychodynamic theory and what it has to offer us in terms of insight and understanding into how our past can influence and direct our present.

 Training, qualifications & experience

 I have worked with a wide and diverse range of individuals in the field of mental health and well-being for almost 20 years.
 Having initially qualified as a Mental Health Nurse (RMN), I then went on to undertake an extensive training in psychotherapy and counselling which I progressed through certificate, diploma and Masters (MSc) levels, culminating in the successful completion of my Professional Doctorate (PsychD).
 I also attended the Advanced Practitioner Programme as part of my doctoral studies.

 - a professional Psychology Doctorate (PsychD) in Psychotherapy & Counselling at the University of Roehampton

 - training in Mentalization Based Treatment at The Anna Freud Centre, London

 - a Higher Diploma in Mental Health Nursing (RMN) at the University of Surrey